aws-john/notable-lab/README.md

 ## Attach the AppSync Resolvers

 The application we are building in this lab uses a subset of the rich functionality available through GraphQL and AWS AppSync, but in this case AppSync can be considered an object mapping layer, with the GraphQL schema mapping queries and mutations to actions on a user DynamoDB table via "Resolvers".
-Now that we have the base notable-lab project open in a Cloud9 tab, we should use the awsmobile CLI to open the relevant AppSync console page to configure our resolvers.
+Now that we have the base notable-lab project open in a Cloud9 tab, we should use the amplify CLI to open the relevant AppSync console page to configure our resolvers.
 To do this enter the following command in the Cloud9 terminal pane:

 ```
-awsmobile appsync console
+amplify appsync console
 ```

 Left-click on the URL that is printed in the terminal and select "Open".

 Once the AppSync console tab opens, click on the "Schema" link on the left.
 To associate each of the two queries and three mutations we've just set in our Schema, an entry will be listed on the right of the AppSync console Schema page (under the 'Resolvers' heading), and we now need to attach each in turn.
 To do this:

 * double-click to open the appsync-resolvers.txt file in the docs folder within the Cloud9 notable-lab project
 * select and copy the JSON dictionary text under each "//" heading
 * click on the 'Attach' button for the matching Mutation or Query action